“I never denied my husband conjugal rights despite discovering he cheats on me” A woman says

 “He did everything for me and for our children.
-We never quarreled of domestic issues.
+We never quarreled with domestic issues.
 He did everything to ensure we were okay as his family.
-The most hurting part was that he was indeed a cheating pro.
+The most hurt part was that he was indeed a cheating pro.
 Each day I saw a different woman in his contact list.
 This did not stop me from making love to him,” she said.

-Each day she feared confronting him of his cheating syndrome.
-She told herself that confronting him would actually ruin their marriage and trust with her husband.
+Each day she feared confronting him about his cheating syndrome.
+She told herself that confronting him would actually ruin their marriage and trust in her husband.
 She was really hurt by his behavior just like any other married woman would feel.
-Through social media, she learned about Dr Mugwenu through viral articles on his BlogSpot
+Through social media, she learned about Dr. Mugwenu through viral articles on his BlogSpot.

-Here she got Dr Mugwenu official contact +254740637248 and booked an appointment.
-The next morning, she was at his offices in Majengo Town Vihiga County where she got offered spells which would see her husband abandon his cheating ways.
+Here she got Dr. Mugwenu official contact +254740637248 and booked an appointment.
+The next morning, she was at his offices in Majengo Town Vihiga County where she got offered spells that would see her husband abandon his cheating ways.

 “My husband has since changed.
-Truly Dr Mugwenu spells have been of much help to me and my marriage.
-Since meeting Dr Mugwenu, my husband has been cool and loyal to our marriage”, she happily said.
+Truly Dr Mugwenu’s spells have been of much help to me and my marriage.
+Since meeting Dr. Mugwenu, my husband has been cool and loyal to our marriage”, she happily said.

 MUGWENU DOCTORS EXERCISE DOCTOR-PATIENT CONFIDENTIALITY; NEITHER PATIENT’S FILE RECORDS, IDENTITY NOR SECRETS IS SHARED TO A THIRD PARTY OR MADE PUBLIC UNLESS OTHERWISE PATIENT’S/ON THEIR OWN VOLITION WISHES TO GIVE A TESTIMONY.
 MUGWENU DOCTORS OFFICES ARE LOCATED IN MAJENGO TOWN VIHIGA COUNTY WESTERN KENYA.